Teach-High-Schoolers-Personal-Health

 What are other ways you are choosing to parent on purpose during this pandemic?

 Yet, how we tend to raise children today bears little resemblance.
-How can we better parent on purpose today so that we can send capable, confident and compassionate adults into the world tomorrow?
+How can we better parent on purpose today to send capable, confident, and compassionate adults into the world tomorrow?

-5 ways to Parent on Purpose in 2020 and Beyond
+5 Ways to Parent on Purpose This Year and Beyond

 1. Be the parent, not the pal

-When I remember that my goal should not be to make my child happy but to train instead and help my sons and daughter to understand how the world works so that they can move into it one day as a capable person, it is much easier to lead them.
-When we strive for friendship with our children during adolescence, we miss out on the opportunity to provide the parental guidance that our kids’ desperately need in this chaotic culture they are growing up in.
+When I remember that my goal should not be to make my child happy but to train and help my sons and daughter understand how the world works so that they can move into it one day as capable people, it is much easier to lead them.
+When we strive for friendship with our children during adolescence, we miss out on the opportunity to provide the parental guidance that our kids desperately need in this chaotic culture they are growing up in.

 2. Claim your destination